Key Findings

 RI Life Index

 We show here a composite score of essential drivers of health and well-being as defined for the RI Life Index.
 The topic areas comprising the composite score focus on community life and quality of community elements, including affordable housing, quality education and good jobs.
-For all measures, we first display the scores from the random digit dial (RDD) survey conducted from March through June of 2023.
+For all measures, we first display the scores from the random digit dial (RDD) survey conducted from March to early April of 2024.
 Further data can be viewed broken down by core city and non-core areas, race, and age.
 Clicking deeper you can view five years of trends for most measures as well as the survey questions with specific responses.

 RI LIFE INDEX